espressif/arduino-esp32/docs/source/api/touch.rst

 This function is used to setup touch pad as the wake up source from the deep sleep.

+.. note:: ESP32-S2 and ESP32-S3 only support one sleep wake up touch pad.

 .. code-block:: arduino

     void touchSleepWakeUpEnable(uint8_t pin, touch_value_t threshold);